Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-With only 10 days until the Federal Reserve's next statement, the current odds indicate a lean towards a non-hawkish stance.
-Given the current economic indicators and recent statements from Fed officials, I predict the Fed will maintain a cautious approach, likely favoring stability over aggressive rate hikes.
+With only 10 days left until the Federal Reserve's next statement, current market odds indicate a stronger inclination towards a non-hawkish stance on interest rates.
+Given recent economic indicators and Fed communications, I predict the statement will likely reflect a 'no' on a hawkish stance, making this a critical time for traders to act.

 Ready to trade this market?